aice7177/wireguard/README.md

 # wireguard

-The wg project is a repository of wireguard installation scripts.
+The wireguard project is a repository of wireguard installation scripts.

 - Wireguard server build script
 - Wireguard client introduction